 Full-Time Program Expectations

-This program will feel more like working for a creative agency than going to school.
+This program feels more like working for a creative agency than going to school.
 This is a vocational program, which means it is learning by doing.
-Students will produce short stories, essays, blog posts, advertising copy, novel-length work, and more.
-Students will generally be working on site for an eight-hour workday, five days per week.
+Students write short stories, essays, blog posts, advertising copy, novel-length work, and more.
+Students generally work on site for an eight-hour workday, five days per week, but there’s no homework.
+Your evenings and weekends are your own.

 We’re not just teaching students how to write.
 We’re teaching students how to do the work of being a writer.
 They’ll leave this program ready to step into an independent or conventional writing career.